rkarato/2020/README.md

 Use this area to describe your solution as requested in *_Section B_*.
 ## Architecture
 ![AWS-ARCHITECTURE](/media/Architecture.png)
-The diagram above ilustrates the data load of an on prem database to the AWS Data Lake.
+The diagram above ilustrates the serverless data pipeline.
+Data from an on premises database is uploaded to the cloud, landing into the company's the Data Lake.
+To facilitate the orchestration of the services used in this pipeline, step functions are used to control the different stages of the processing and provide a visual representation of the modules and state of execution

 ### Services used: